Use PR tactics to cool things off.

 How it could have been handled: When it is determined that your company is at fault – in any way – apologize quickly.
 Avoid playing the blame game or wasting time with useless denials.

 Setbacks happen to every company, but the most important aspect is how you handle them.
 According to the Department of Commerce almost half of the companies that face a major crisis do not survive.
 Don’t be one of them.
 By following these tips, you will serve to protect both the CEO and the brand.

 Let Axia handle your crisis management issues.
 Using our years of experience, we will help you prepare for a crisis before it occurs and be there for you to handle any crisis situation that could be detrimental to your success.
-Download our free e-book Managing Public Relations in a Crisis or simply contact us today.
+Download our e-book Managing Public Relations in a Crisis or simply contact us today.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.